bazelbuild/bazel/site/en/docs/bazel-and-java.md

-Compilation toolchain is composed of JDK and multiple tools that Bazel uses during the compilation and that provides additional features, such as: Error Prone, strict Java dependenciess, header compilation, Android desugaring, coverage instrumentation, and genclass handling for IDEs.
+Compilation toolchain is composed of JDK and multiple tools that Bazel uses during the compilation and that provides additional features, such as: Error Prone, strict Java dependencies, header compilation, Android desugaring, coverage instrumentation, and genclass handling for IDEs.

 JavaBuilder is a Bazel-bundled tool that executes compilation, and provides the